Chicago Waldorf School - Board of Trustees

 A graduate of the University of Michigan, Cynthia continued her education at Emerson College in Sussex, England.
 She completed her Waldorf teacher training at the Waldorf Institute of Mercy College in Detroit receiving her Master’s degree in Waldorf Education.
 Cynthia also completed educational support teacher training through the Association for a Healing Education.
 Having taken a full class from grade 1 through 8 at the Detroit Waldorf School, Cynthia then moved to Chicago and took a class from grades 5 through 8 here at Chicago Waldorf School prior to moving into her current position as middle school math teacher and educational support specialist.
 Cynthia is very interested in nutriton and how it affects learning.
 She is co-leader of the Chicago chapter of the Weston A. Price Foundation which is dedicated to disseminating the work of nutrition pioneer Weston Price and restoring nutrient dense foods to the human diet.

 Frank is a carpenter with 30 years experience in the building trades.
 He is a parent of students who have attended the Chicago Waldorf School for many years.
 Frank became a trustee after serving for two years as the elected PTO Liasion to the Board.
-He currently serves on the Committee on Trustees and the Permanent Campus Committee.
+He currently serves on the Governance Committee and the Permanent Campus Committee.
 Frank builds top bar hives as a service to bee keepers interested in urban agriculture, biodynamic farming and the health of honey bees.

 Frances Vig, Faculty Trustee